 Ever since he was elected pope in March, Francis has exhibited a marked departure from his predecessor, Pope Benedict XVI.
 Even his shoes, shown here, are symbolic of a simpler papacy in contrast to the bright red shoes favorited by Benedict.

 Pope Francis also broke historic ground with his name choice, which is in honor of St. Francis of Assisi, a saint who championed the poor.
 It's the first time Francis has been used as a pope name.

 Pope Francis also decided not to move into the papal apartment used by Benedict XVI and others before him, preferring instead to stay in a simple suite at a Vatican hotel.

-Here, Pope Francis carries his own personal bag as he departs Rome for his trip to Brazil.
+Here, Pope Francis carries his own personal bag as he departs Rome for his trip to the Holy Land.

 Pope Francis is somewhat of a headache for his security team, often making unscheduled visits among the masses.
 Here, he stepped out of his vehicle to kiss the head of a man with a physical disability as he arrived for his inauguration.